Up to Our Hips: Music and themes

 Musically, the sound of Up to Our Hips has been described as funk rock; it has retroactively been referred to as Britpop.
-Writing in 2012, Burgess said the band were "as much a part of Britpop as we were of Baggy – we didn't ask to be included, but it certainly helped".
-Wills said the band were only retroactively being categorized as such "by virtue of being a British band", with Burgess nowadays being "accused of ripping off Liam Gallagher" from Oasis, a band who would not find success until later in 1994.
-Steve Taylor in his book The A to X of Alternative Music (2006) invoked this comparison in regards to Up to Our Hips, saying Burgess' vocals sat between the likes of Bob Dylan and Gallagher.
-Brookes explained that each member was widening their music tastes, consuming the works of the Beach Boys, Can, Faces and Funkadelic.
+Writing in 2012, Burgess said the band were "as much a part of Britpop as we were of Baggy – we didn't ask to be included, but it certainly helped."
+Wills said the band was only retroactively being categorised as such "by virtue of being a British band", with Burgess nowadays being "accused of ripping off Liam Gallagher" from Oasis, a band who would not find success until later in 1994.
+Steve Taylor, in his book The A to X of Alternative Music (2006), invoked this comparison in regards to Up to Our Hips, saying Burgess' vocals sat between the likes of Bob Dylan and Gallagher.
+Brookes explained that each member was widening their music tastes, consuming the works of the Beach Boys, Can, Faces, and Funkadelic.